Witiko/doctoral-thesis/main.md

 the tree edit distance.

 # Accuracy {#accuracy}
-There are many advanced features we may wish from a math information retrieval
+There are many advanced features we may wish for from a math information retrieval
 system: the ability to reveal relationships between different pieces of information, to visualize the information, or to use the information as a basis for computation.
 However, all these advanced features are predicated on a much